fraterr/fraterr.github.io/_posts/2023-07-02-random-image-generator.md

 description: "A random image generator to be used along with Quantum Wave Streaming and the likes"
 ---

+This is an image generator that produces random, ever-changing images.
+The continuously refreshing images are intended for use with techniques like Quantum Wave Streaming that require a constantly shifting visual stimulus.

+**How it works:** Every time you press the 'Generate Image' button, a new random photo is fetched from Unsplash.com.
+The background of the target box changes to display this fresh image.
+By continuously pressing the button, a flow of different pictures is produced.

 <html lang="it">
 <head>